 When we started to investigate heard many terrible stories about the dangers of traveling to Venezuela.
 It seemed like walking in the street was risking your life and that having foreign currency was a crime.
-Stories of police searching you and relieving you of “illegal” cash if discovered.
+Stories of police searching you and relieving you of “illegal” cash if you had US dollars.
 We met a fellow South African traveler that told us about an extremely beautiful country with super friendly people.

 We traveled to Venezuela from Manaus in Brazil and paranoia made us leave most of our valuables in Manaus.
 It sounded like we were heading to a war zone!
 If we took laptops we would have stayed in the country working for a while and if we had more money on us we would have gone to all the main attractions in the country.

 Our average budget was $6 a day each all inclusive.
 For this we were staying in private rooms, eating at a restaurants or street food 3 meals a day.
 Sometimes we even ate pizza, drank a cocktail or went to a fancy coffee shop.
 Here we did not really cook ourselves.
 Restaurants/street food is cheap and there is not much to buy in the supermarkets.

 When discussing traveling to Venezuela the two most popular topics are currency and crime.
 The socialist policies of Venezuela led to a spectacular collapse of the local currency.
-When we were here, September 2015, the official exchange rate was $1=B6, on the black market you could however buy B700 with $1!
+In 2017, the official exchange rate was about $1=B10, on the black market you could however buy B3000 with $1 (2017)!

 It is a great country to travel for budget travelers with a couple of dollars in your wallet, but it is a country with big economic problems.
 Local people are still getting the same salaries in Bolivars as before the currency collapse.
 This meant the minimum wage was now $11 per month and a doctor I met was earning a monthly salary of $30!
 This does not really make sense since I paid a shoemaker $2 to fix my trekking shoes.
 Since he fixed at least ten pairs per day he was earning much more than a medical doctor!